-Cyber-criminals may not work from a naughty or nice list, but they have shown the ability to target organizations and industries who are more likely to pay a ransom.
-While widespread ransomware attacks, like WannaCry, aim to target all organizations and users they can, there is a notable trend in the number of publicly funded organizations being targeted.
+Cyber-criminals may not work from a naughty or nice list, but they have shown the ability to target organisations and industries who are more likely to pay a ransom.
+While widespread ransomware attacks, like WannaCry, aim to target all organisations and users they can, there is a notable trend in the number of publicly funded organisations being targeted.
 Among other highly targeted industries are healthcare, education and financial industries, all of which hold large volumes of sensitive information.

 Ransom payments vary in size and some strains of code are even smart enough to tier their ransom pricing based on the amount of data that’s been encrypted or the length of time the data is left encrypted (the price rising and rising until the data is eventually deleted by cyber-criminals).
 Bitcoin is a popular method of payment for many cyber-criminals and the use of cryptocurrencies in this fashion isn’t likely to slow down, given the obvious benefits of anonymity to a cyber-criminal.

-High-profile organizations to have been hit with ransomware in 2017 include, Maersk, Deutsche Bahn, Renault and law firm, DLA Piper.
+High-profile organisations to have been hit with ransomware in 2017 include, Maersk, Deutsche Bahn, Renault and law firm, DLA Piper.

 Santa’s support elves

-Unfortunately, with so many threats out there, it’s almost inevitable that an organization will have to face a cyber-attack at some stage, ransomware or otherwise.
-But like Santa’s little helpers, working with the right suppliers and vendors can give great levels of support and help ensure that organizations of all sizes can recover.
+Unfortunately, with so many threats out there, it’s almost inevitable that an organisation will have to face a cyber-attack at some stage, ransomware or otherwise.
+But like Santa’s little helpers, working with the right suppliers and vendors can give great levels of support and help ensure that organisations of all sizes can recover.